 The below describes the required steps to get started with using Concertio Optimizer Runtime software.

-While Optimizer Runtime can run under any modern Linux distribution, the directions below have been tested on Ubuntu 16.04, Ubuntu 18.04 and CentOS 7.
+While Optimizer Runtime can run under any modern Linux distribution, the directions below have been tested on recent Ubuntu CentOS releases.

 For a brief description of available command line switches, issue:

 $ optimizer-runtime --help

 Optimizer Runtime has three main operating modes activated by --mode=MODE command line switch:

 - --mode=tune command line switch activates continuous study of the system.
 In this operating mode, Optimizer Runtime continuously studies the system and explores different knob settings.
 Optimizer Runtime gradually transitions from aggressive exploration of different knob settings to stable settings that are best for each workload class.

 - --mode=best command line switch dynamically applies the best settings available for each workload class.
 In this operating mode, Optimizer Runtime applies the best knob settings achieved throughout the continuous study mode, not attempting to further explore additional knob settings.

 - --mode=static-best command line switch statically applies the best settings calculated across multiple workload classes.
 This operating mode is invoked when continuous study and monitoring are not desired.
 In this operating mode, Optimizer Runtime calculates the best settings across the workloads encountered throughout the last 4 hours of the continuous study mode, and exits.
 In this mode Optimizer Runtime does not consume any CPU resources.